NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 * 3/8" x 2.5+" long sleeve or wedge anchors for the cables; these are less breakable than their 1/4" cousins, but you might still want an extra one.
 * Extra 1/4"-20 hardware.
 I almost always end up needing this.

 You might not need the guy wires and associated hardware if you bolt your assembly to the side of something (like a rock or wall).
+Some guy wires are generally encouraged.

 #### Assembly